python/cpython/Doc/library/io.rst

    It is also possible to use an :class:`unicode` or :class:`bytes` string as a file for both reading and writing.
-For :class:`unicode` strings :class:`StringIO` can be used like a file opened in text mode, and for :class:`bytes` a :class:`BytesIO` can be used like a file opened in a binary mode.
+For :class:`unicode` strings :class:`~io.StringIO` can be used like a file opened in text mode, and for :class:`bytes` a :class:`BytesIO` can be used like a file opened in a binary mode.